RANKING ALL THE MEN FIRED BY GEORGE, AND THE OTHER YANKEE SKIPPERS TOO

 The Yankees make their decisions by spreadsheet.
 Brian Cashman is the architect in consultation with dozens of members of the Yanks analytics staff.
 Push-button manager?
 Boone doesn’t even get to see the buttons.

 Do you like spreadsheets?
 Do you enjoy a good algorithm?
 Good for you.
 But it’s boring as hell for baseball fans.
 That’s why the Yankees have been so dull the last several years.
-Like pinstripe-clad automatons, Yankees just shuffle out to the field, win enough games to meet the mythical Steinbrenner standard of excellence, and quickly exit the playoffs when their narrow skill set is exposed by superior teams.
+Like pinstripe-clad automatons, Yankees just shuffle out to the field, win enough games to meet the mythical Steinbrenner standard of excellence, and normally exit the playoffs prematurely when their narrow skill set is exposed by superior teams.

 Boone seems like he doesn’t mind putting up with the layers of smugness and inflated expectations that the fans and media place on the team, as long as he draws his paycheck.
 Will we ever learn if he can actually manage a baseball team?
 Maybe, but it won’t happen in The Bronx.

-2018-present // .603 PCT // No Pennants
+2018-present // .603 PCT // ONE Pennant

 #16.
 Yogi Berra